- Swedish Railway Models

 - Swedish Scenic Models

 There is a fair number of manufacturers of H0-scale model buildings, and the models are mostly suitable for central Europe.
 Precious few have included the one odd Nordic model in their range, but other suitable models are produced by some of the smaller manufacturers, and for some of our readers, there may be a few surprises also!
-Modellers must beware, some H0-scale models are actually TT-scale, and are therefore really suited to background scenes; Heljan especially (though their Swedish models are mostly H0).
+Modellers must beware, some models advertised as H0-scale are actually TT-scale, and are therefore really suited to background scenes; Heljan especially (though their Swedish models are mostly H0).
 Also, Pola models are assumed to be produced by other manufacturers now, as Pola seem to be concentrating on their G-scale market instead.

-The presentation here is slightly different from rail and road models, as buildings usually have only one prototype.
+The presentation here is different from rail and road models, as buildings usually have only one prototype.
 Our Honourable Mentions will include other buildings that with a bit of modification could be made to look Nordic, and are therefore not quite so specific.
 Pictures are mostly of assembled models here at the FLMJ, but there are a few manufacturers’ promotional photos also.

 Railway Station Buildings